Encore! (TV series)

-Encore! is an American reality streaming television series hosted and executive produced by Kristen Bell and Will Gluck.
+Encore! is an American reality television series hosted and executive produced by Kristen Bell and Will Gluck.
 Based on a pilot special aired on ABC on December 10, 2017, the series premiered on Disney+ on November 12, 2019.
+The series was removed from Disney+ on May 26, 2023, rendering it lost media by legal means.

 Premise

 Encore! reunites the cast members of high school musicals to recreate their performance years after they originally performed.

 Production

 Development

 A television special, also titled Encore! and hosted by Bell, aired on ABC on December 10, 2017.
 It reunited the cast of a 1997 South Hills High School production of Into the Woods to recreate their original performance.

 In April 2019, Disney+ ordered a series based on the special, to be hosted and executive produced by Kristen Bell.

 When asked during the COVID-19 pandemic about the future of the series, creator Jason Cohen said, "Obviously, things right now are a little bit funky, with the coronavirus, and things have been thrown into flux a bit.
 But we are hoping we can do more."